dolbeysystems/fusion-cac-web-docs/content/account-overview/adding-codes/_index.md

 #### Add Code via Right Click

-After reviewing all suggested codes from either the Documents Pane or the Unassigned Code Pane, users can add a code to a text document by highlighting the relevant word(s) or phrase and then right-clicking to open the Add Code menu.
+After reviewing all suggested codes from either the Documents viewer or the Unassigned code tree, users can add a code to a text document by highlighting the relevant word(s) or phrase and then right-clicking to open the Add Code menu.

 ![Right Click Add Code Menu](AddCodeMenu.png)